 Healthy lifestyle.
 Smoking is bad for bones as well as the heart and lungs.
 Women who smoke tend to go through menopause earlier, resulting in earlier reduction in levels of the bone-preserving hormone estrogen and triggering earlier bone loss.
 In addition, smokers may absorb less calcium from their diets.
 Alcohol also can have a negative effect on bone health.
 Those who drink heavily are more prone to bone loss and fracture, because of both poor nutrition and increased risk of falling.

 Bone density test.
 A bone mineral density (BMD) test measures bone density in various parts of the body.
 This safe and painless test can detect osteoporosis before a fracture occurs and can predict one’s chances of fracturing in the future.
 Adults with IBD should talk to their doctors about whether they might be candidates for a BMD test.
 This test can help determine whether medication should be considered and can be used to monitor the effects of an osteoporosis treatment program.

 Medication.
 Like Crohn’s disease and ulcerative colitis, osteoporosis is a disease with no cure.
-However, several medications are available for the prevention and/or treatment of osteoporosis, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a recently approved RANK ligand (RANKL) inhibitor.
+However, several medications are available for the prevention and/or treatment of osteoporosis, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a RANK ligand (RANKL) inhibitor.